HinTak/cxterm_wiki/Misc-Tips-and-Tricks.md

 AddDefaultCharset GB2312
 ```

 To get "*.txt" files be shown as GB2312 on web browers.
+The default is `Content-Type: text/html; charset=iso-8859-1` in the HTTP header.
+See [a related Apache bugzilla issue](https://bz.apache.org/bugzilla/show_bug.cgi?id=23421) for background information.